Arthoom/Magica/README.md

-Magica is a minecraft spigot plugin for, well magic of course.
+pl.ant.magica.Magica is a minecraft spigot plugin for, well magic of course.

 *END OF TRANSMISSION*